scalar-labs/scalar-terraform/docs/AKSScalarTerraformDeploymentGuide.md

 * Azure CLI configured with `az login`
 * ssh-agent

 You also need to have enough permissions to deploy the Kubernetes cluster with Terraform.
-Please see [Cloud Privileges for scalar-kubernetes](./CloudPrivileges.md#Azure) for more detail.
+Please see [A Role for Deployment with scalar-terraform kubernetes module](./CloudPrivileges.md#a-role-for-deployment-with-scalar-terraform-kubernetes-module) for more detail.

 ## Architecture